nervosnetwork/rfcs/rfcs/0000-ckb-tx-message-all/0000-ckb-tx-message-all.md

 * While the current workflow assumes the first witness of current executed input cells [script group](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md) is a [WitnessArgs](https://github.com/nervosnetwork/ckb/blob/a6733e6af5bb0da7e34fb99ddf98b03054fa9d4a/util/types/schemas/blockchain.mol#L104-L108) structure serialized in the [molecule](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0008-serialization/0008-serialization.md) serialization format, this particular assumption is not enforced, and there is code that [exploits](https://github.com/cryptape/quantum-resistant-lock-script/blob/22de5369b60b1e59bb698927c143d9efbe8527a9/c/ckb-sphincsplus-lock.c#L67-L80) this oversight for certain gains.
 We do believe this can be a problem as future standards arise.
 * The current workflow covers the whole [Transaction](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md) structure, as well as all witnesses from the current script group.
 However, the `Transaction` structure only contains pointer to all the consumed input cells, it does not cover any contents of the input cells, e.g., the CKBytes stored in each input cell, or any input cell's data.
 This makes it harder to design a proper offline signing protocol.
 If we dig through the literature, the Bitcoin community actually made the same choice early, but later [came up](https://en.bitcoin.it/wiki/BIP_0143) with an updated design, that signs actual contents of each input UTXOs as well.
 We do believe a message that covers all input cells' contents can definitely bring merits to future CKB wallets & applications.

-As a result, this document aims to propose `CIGHASH_ALL`, a properly defined message calculation scheme used by CKB lock scripts to ensure transactions are not malleable.
+As a result, this document aims to propose `CKB_TX_MESSAGE_ALL`, a properly defined message calculation scheme used by CKB lock scripts to ensure transactions are not malleable.

-The name `CIGHASH_ALL` comes from `CKB's Signature Hash All`.
-In many places, including [filename](https://github.com/nervosnetwork/ckb-system-scripts/blob/master/c/secp256k1_blake160_sighash_all.c) from CKB's system script code, `SIGHASH_ALL` has been used to represent the old workflow to calculate a signing message.
-Here we explicitly pick a different name, so as to distinguish between the two.
+The name is intentionally chosen to be different from `SIGHASH_ALL`, so as to avoid any confusions.
+The latter has been used in many CKB code to represent the old workflow to calculate a signing message.
+The new name consists of 3 parts:

+* `CKB_TX` denotes a prefix, serving a namespace since we are defining specification for CKB's transaction structure.
+* `MESSAGE` denotes that we are generating a message for signing purpose.
+As we shall see below, current specification really defines a way of concatenating data, while the most likely outcome for the concatenated bytes, will be a hashing function generating fixed length bytes, it is not always the case that a hash will be generated.
+Some use cases are perfectly fine with the concatenated bytes.
+Given those thoughts, `MESSAGE` will be a more suitable term, since it does not always refer to a hash.
+* `ALL` as a suffix, denotes that we try to hash all components related to current transaction and script group. `WHOLE` is a different term we considered while coming up the specification, but in the end we picked `ALL`, since we are not necessarily hashing the `whole` transaction, but only `all` the parts that make sense to a script group.

 ## Specification

-For a CKB transaction, `CIGHASH_ALL` utilities the following workflow:
+For a CKB transaction, `CKB_TX_MESSAGE_ALL` utilities the following workflow:

 * The first witness field of the current running script group, must be a valid `WitnessArgs` structure serialized in the molecule serialization format, with compatible mode turned off.
 The message calculation workflow fails if molecule validation fails.
 * The byte concatenation of all the following fields is then calculated, following the exact same order defined here: